EnamulBokshi/airport-ms/README.md

   - **FamilyMember** relates to a **User** as one boarding member per family.
   - **ParcelReceiver** logs specific to parcel gate entries.
   - **ManualTicket** is issued per **User** and linked to a specific **Gate**.

-### Using Mermaid on GitHub

-To render this diagram on GitHub:
-1. Copy the code above into your README file or any `.md` file in your GitHub repository.
-2. Ensure Mermaid diagrams are enabled on your GitHub repository (some rendering may depend on GitHub features or using preview tools if not natively supported).

-Let me know if there are any further tweaks you'd like to make!
 ```mermaid
 erDiagram
     Admin {